-(5) Appointment of the Honorary Auditor for the following years;(6) Discussion and approval of recommended amendments to the Constitution and By-Laws;
+(5) Discussion and approval of recommended amendments to the Constitution and By-Laws;

-(f) Any member who wishes to place an item on the agenda of a general meeting may do so provided notice is given to the Secretary eight weeks before the meeting is due.
+(f) Any member who wishes to place an item on the agenda of a general meeting may do so provided notice is given to the Secretary eight weeks before the meeting date.

-(g) A quorum for the Annual General Meeting will consist of at least ¼ of the total voting membership or twenty-five voting members of the Association present at a general meeting, whichever is less.
-In the event of there being no quorum at the commencement of a general meeting, the meeting shall be adjourned for a short recess of between 10 and 30 minutes, and the members then in attendance shall be sufficient to form a quorum.
-Such a meeting as described with a short recess shall have no power to amend any of the existing articles in the Constitution.
+(g) A quorum for the AGM will consist of at least ¼ of the total membership or twenty-five members of the Association present at a general meeting, whichever is less.
+In the event of there being no quorum at the commencement of a general meeting, the meeting shall be adjourned for a short recess of between 10 and 30 minutes, and the members in attendance following the recess will be deemed sufficient to form a quorum.

 (h) The designation of a proxy by a member shall be deemed as the presence of the member at the General Meeting.
-Details of authorisation must be stated in a proxy form.
+Details of authorization must be stated in a proxy form.

 (i) For matters deliberated upon at a general meeting, a resolution shall be deemed as passed if approved by a majority of all ordinary members in attendance.

 (a) The Association's Conference will be held on dates recommended by the Vice-President (Programs) in concurrence with the President, and approved by the Board of Directors.

 (b) The Board will have the authority to appoint appropriate individuals or entities as organizers of the annual conference, and to determine appropriate financial arrangements between the Association and the organizers.
 The Board will exercise this authority on the recommendation of the Vice-President (Programs) in concurrence with the President.